 While not the end-all-be-all of your application, your credit score is an important factor.
 Thankfully, it also happens to be one of the factors with the most leeway.
 The Chase Freedom card is mainly for those in the “Good” (700+) to “Excellent” (750+) credit ranges, but there are reports of people being accepted with credit scores as low as 645.

-An important note for you credit score: it can vary depending on the source.
-Chase may pull from any one — or more — of the three leading agencies.
-Whether they pull your Experian, Equifax, or TransUnion credit report will depend mostly on your location, as it seems to vary by state.
+An important note thing to note about your credit score: It can vary depending on the source.
+Chase may pull from any one — or more — of the three major credit reporting agencies, Equifax, Experian, or TransUnion.
+Which credit report (or reports) they pull will depend mostly on your location, as it seems to vary by state.

 2. Utilization: What You Use vs. What You Have

-Your utilization rate is essentially the ratio of your total credit card balances — what you use — and your total available credit — what you have.
-So, if you have a total credit limit of $10,000 and you have a total balance of $2,500, your utilization is 25%.
+Your utilization rate is essentially the ratio of your total credit card balances — what you owe — and your total available credit — what you have available.
+So, if you have a total credit limit of $10,000 and you have a total balance of $2,500, your utilization rate is 25%.

-Ideally, your utilization rate will be below 30%.
-The higher your rate, the less likely you are to be approved.
 In some ways, your credit utilization may be one of the easiest denial factors to change — or at least the quickest.
-If you pay down your current balances, your utilization will decrease, increasing your likelihood of acceptance.
+If you pay down your current balances, your utilization will decrease once those updated balance are reported to the credit bureaus.
+This will likely increase your credit scores, potentially increasing your likelihood of acceptance.

 3. Account History & the “5/24 Rule”